 Encouraging sharing news of diagnosis with peers, friends, and classmates

 Arranging for visits of siblings and friends

-Facilitating contact with other adolescent patients, if desired
+Facilitating contact with other teen patients, if desired

 Offering assurance that nothing they did or said caused the cancer

 Giving detailed information on diagnosis and treatment plan

 Encouraging expression of feelings

 Arranging for management of daily life at home

 Providing assurance that family will be able to handle crisis

 Encouraging usual involvement in school and other activities